flutter/website/src/docs/get-started/codelab-web.md

 * When the app starts,
   a tiny red bar appears across the top of the sign in area.
-* When one text field contains text, the red bar turns orange and animates one-third of the way across the sign in area.
+* When one text field contains text, the red bar turns orange and animates 0.15 of the way across the sign in area.
-* When two text fields contain text, the orange bar turns yellow and animates two-thirds of the way across the sign in area.
+* When two text fields contain text, the orange bar turns yellow and animates half of the way across the sign in area.
 * When all three text fields contain text, the orange bar turns green and animates all the